MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ![The file structure of osu!'s installation folder, on Windows](img/windows.png "The file structure of osu!'s installation folder, on Windows") ![The file structure of osu!'s installation folder, on macOS](img/macos.png "The file structure of osu!'s installation folder, onmacOSs")

+The osu! program files are a set of files that run osu! and keep track of different activities as user's play

 ### Installation Paths ###
 osu! is installed in the following locations, by default:
 | Windows | macOS |